shabbyrobe/cachet/README.rst

         return $service->findExpensiveValue($blahBlahBlah);
     };

-I find this dramatically improves readability by keeping the caching boilerplate out of the way.
+I find this dramatically improves readability by keeping the caching boilerplate out of the way, particularly when the surrounding logic or set logic gets a little more complicated.

 Blocking